TruthCompounds/tc1/_posts/2022-12-1-A-lot-happened-yet-I'm-still-not-done.md

 ---
-title: A lot happened, I'm still not done
+title: A lot happened, yet I'm still not done
 ---

 Truth is yet to be found.